ORNL/flowcept/README.md

 # FlowCept

-FlowCept is a runtime data integration system that enables any data processing system to capture and query workflow provenance with minimal or no code changes.
-It integrates data across workflows, providing insights into complex, large-scale, and heterogeneous data in federated environments.
-It has additional features if there are Machine Learning (ML) workflows involved.
+FlowCept is a runtime data integration system that captures and queries workflow provenance with minimal or no code changes.
+It unifies data across diverse workflows and tools, enabling integrated analysis and insights, especially in federated environments.
+Designed for scenarios involving critical data from multiple workflows, FlowCept seamlessly integrates data at runtime, providing a unified view for end-to-end monitoring and analysis and enhanced support for Machine Learning (ML) workflows.

-FlowCept is designed for scenarios where multiple workflows generate critical data requiring integrated analysis.
-These workflows may use diverse tools (e.g., provenance capture, databases, performance profiling, ML frameworks) or run on different data processing systems.
-FlowCept’s key capability is to seamlessly integrate data using observability, creating a unified data view at runtime for end-to-end analysis and monitoring.

 Other capabilities include: